 The art glass of the Unity Temple auditorium has its own pattern and rhythm.
 Beams in both directions across the ceiling create a grid of twenty-five deep bays, in which are set the art glass laylights.
 As an expression of Wright’s ingenuity and deep sense of subtle mystery, the design of the panels is identical, but each panel is oriented in a different direction.
 The east-west panels are oriented in either an east or west direction; the north-south panels are oriented only toward the south.

 The art glass in Unity House and Unity Temple was made by the Temple Art Glass Company of Chicago, a company that created art glass for other of Wright’s work of this period.
 The process used by the company entailed fusing chromatic material into the molten glass, rather than applying color to the glass by enameling or other modes of painting, which ensured a richer, saturated coloration.
 The technique replicated the method of medieval glassmakers, advocated by William Morris, whose ideas influenced Wright.

-All of the windows in Unity Temple and Unity House that are original are in excellent condition, and a priority of the restoration is to preserve the original materials whenever possible.
-Glass will be replaced only if it is not possible to salvage the original came, and only when original, broken pieces are missing or damaged beyond repair.
-Reglazed panels will be created to match precisely the original panels, including the color, design of the matrix, and method of soldering.
+All of the windows in Unity Temple and Unity House that are original are in excellent condition, and a priority of the restoration was to preserve the original materials whenever possible.
+Glass was replaced only if it was not possible to salvage the original came, and only when original broken pieces were missing or damaged beyond repair.
+Reglazed panels were created to match precisely the original panels, including the color, design of the matrix, and method of soldering.